-A new Collector app is available on iOS.
+A new Collector app is available on Android and iOS.
 For help with the new app, see Prepare your layer.

 In this exercise, you'll create a map to use to collect data about damage assessments.
 You'll build a map by starting with a basemap, adding the Damage Assessment layer (that you published in the exercise Prepare your data in ArcGIS for Desktop, or using the shared layer), configuring the data collection form, and customizing the application settings.
 Finally, you'll share the map to make it available to workers in your organization.